blbadger/blbadger.github.io/deep-dream.md

 a_{n+1} = \mathcal{N}(a_n + \epsilon * (ag_l + bg_t))$
 $$

 where \mathcal{N} is applied only every 5 or 10 steps.
 Now the dream image usually contains recognizable images of the target class along with additional features that the dream might introduce.
-For the target class 'Bubble', observe how bubbles are present along with a house and some animals
+For the target class 'Bubble' and optimizing the activation of Layer 4c, observe how bubbles are present along with a house and some animals

 ![deep dream bubbles]({{https://blbadger.github.io}}/neural_networks/flower_bubble_dream.png)